 The Road To Spiritual Wellness

-Spiritual wellness is not something anyone else can give you.
+This is not something anyone else can give you.

 You can use tools and techniques from outside sources, such as therapists, but it is ultimately something you must find within yourself.

-The road to spiritual wellness looks different for everybody.
+The road to wellness looks different for everybody.
 It is an inner journey that does not necessarily mean you need to become religious.
 Yet, for some, religion provides the roadmap on the route to spiritual awakening.

 The first step toward spiritual wellness takes searching for the meaning in your life.
 After struggling with an addiction, you might feel that your life has no meaning.
 This is not true.
 As the phrase goes: you were put on Earth on purpose, with a purpose.
 Take time to self-reflect and think about what that purpose might be.